npuv5pp/Simuro5v5/Documents/Referee.md

 When a foul situation occurs during the game, three messages are output below the platform:

-- Foul Foul situation: Refers to the result of the ruling, which may be PlcaeKick , GoalKick , PenaltyKcik , FreeKick .
+- Foul : Refers to the result of the ruling, which may be PlcaeKick , GoalKick , PenaltyKcik , FreeKick .
-- Action Executor: Refers to the executor of the ruling result.
+- Action : Refers to the executor of the ruling result.
 Which next step is the operation, which may be Bule or Yellow.
-- Reason Reason for the foul : `Explain specifically the reasons for the offense or defensive foul.`
+- Reason : `Explain specifically the reasons for the offense or defensive foul.`

 ## Judgment Result